GuningShen/GuningShen/README.md

 About me:
 ---
-Hi, I’m a CS undergrad at UNC-Chapel Hill and also an incoming master student of CMU School of Computer Science.I'm deeply passionate about leveraging the power of computer science into our daily lives.
+Hi, I’m a first-year master student at CMU School of Computer Science.
+I'm deeply passionate about leveraging the power of computer science into our daily lives.
 I hope to join teams that could make big impact through technology.

 🛠️ My background is as diverse as it is specialized.
 I have experiences across a range of sectors, including: software Engineering, Artificial Intelligence and Deep Learning, Data Science.This multi-disciplinary skill set enables me to view challenges from various perspectives and develop holistic solutions.
 I'm not just a programmer, a researcher, or a data analyst—I'm a blend of all these roles.